Insurance metaphor applied to How to sell a backup to your CFO:

 Traditionally, the way IT bosses have tended to “sell backups” is by using the insurance metaphor.
 Data protection, like various forms of insurance, is an expense intended to protect the corporation from planned and unforeseen events that could endanger it.
 More formally, insurance is a form of financial risk management that is used to protect against the risk of unforeseen loss.
 Note the term “financial risk management”.
 It is this concept that makes the insurance metaphor so attractive, because it aligns perfectly with the CFO’s primary responsibility.

 One of the main reasons the insurance metaphor is so successful is because of the serious consequences of data loss.
-Here are some statistics related to the impact of data loss on companies in general:

 |93%||companies that lost their datacenter for 10 days or more due to the disaster filed for bankruptcy within a year of the disaster.
 50% of companies that found themselves without data management during the same time period filed for bankruptcy immediately.
 (National Archives and Records Administration in Washington)|